-Omnisphere is a very powerful instrument which can be setup to fully respond to each of the Seaboard RISE and GRAND's dimensions of touch, giving you an expressive polyphony of eight voices.
+Omnisphere is a very powerful instrument which can be setup to fully respond to each of the Seaboard BLOCK, RISE and GRAND's dimensions of touch, giving you an expressive polyphony of eight voices.
 That's eight simultaneous voices with completely independent pitch and timbre modulations.

 Creating your own patches